GM Wants You to Buy Your Next Buick Online

 GM CEO Dan Akerson considering that Tesla money.
 (Photo: Getty)

-The CEO of the nation’s oldest car-making conglomerate is looking to take a cue from futuristic electric car company Tesla (TSLA) by selling his Buicks, Cadillacs and Fords online–and presumably not in a shady Craigslist ad.
+The CEO of the nation’s oldest car-making conglomerate is looking to take a cue from futuristic electric car company Tesla by selling his Buicks, Cadillacs and Fords online–and presumably not in a shady Craigslist ad.

 General Motors is actively exploring the concept of online sales, GM chief executive Dan Akerson said in a recent investor call, according to the Verge.
 He was quick to swear that such a Flintstones-meet-the-Jetsons dream come true would not make dealers obsolete.